 Well Tea, offers a combination of French roses and fermented Chinese Dian Hong Black Tea.
 Dian Hong is the highest grade of black tea in China and is also known as Golden Tip Tea.
-For this reason, it has a proud history of being presented as a gift to guests of the Chinese emperors, making it a luxurious way to relax at any time of the day.
+For this reason, it has a proud history of being presented as a gift to guests of the Chinese emperors.

 Dian hong black tea leaves are grown in Fengquiq county, which is one of the oldest locations of tea plantations in the world.
 Dian hong, however, is a relatively new variety of black tea.
 Discovered a mere 100 years ago, Dian hong was first popularised by Fery Shaoqiu in the 1930s.
 All the leaves are picked by hand and then processed using the ‘Gongfu’ technique, passed down by generations of tea plantations workers.

-Rose Dian Hong Black Tea contains an abundance of orange pekoe which creates a bright orange-red colour in the tea cup.
+Rose Dian Hong Black Tea contains an abundance of orange pekoe which creates a bright orange-red color in the teacup.
 When combined with the French roses and black tea leaves you get an exceptionally rich taste and mellowing brand of WellTea.

-So whether you have visiting dignitaries of your own or just want to reward friends with the experience of a deeply refreshing tea, Rose Dian Hong Black Tea is a premium grade choice certain to delight every guest that sups on a cup.
+So whether you have visiting dignitaries of your own or just want to reward friends with the experience of a cup of tea, Rose Dian Hong Black Tea is a premium grade choice certain to delight every guest that sups on a cup.

 THE WATER TEMPERATURE